 Chapel services are held on Wednesdays at 10:00 a.m. in Mims Auditorium (unless otherwise publicized) during the fall and spring semesters.
-Students are encouraged to attend all Chapel programs.
+Students are encouraged to attend all Chapel programs and are required to accumulate a minimum of 14 attendance credits to pass Chapel each semester.